webpack-contrib/css-minimizer-webpack-plugin/README.md

 ## Contributing

+We welcome all contributions!
-Please take a moment to read our contributing guidelines if you haven't yet done so.
+If you're new here, please take a moment to review our contributing guidelines.

 [CONTRIBUTING](./.github/CONTRIBUTING.md)